 the project in which you perform operations.

-A user who does not have the CreateInstance permission on a project cannot complete the CreateTable, Select, Alter, Update, or Drop operation in the project.
-For example, to read data from tables of project B in project A, you must have the CreateInstance permission on project A and the Select permission on tables of project B.
+A user who does not have the CreateInstance permission on a project cannot perform the operations that require the preceding permissions.
+For example, to read data from the tables of project B in project A, you must have the CreateInstance permission on project A and the Select permission on the tables of project B.

 Authorization syntax in MaxCompute

 grant <actions> on <object> to <subject> revoke <actions> on <object> from <subject> actions ::= action_item1, action_item2, ... object ::= project project_name | table schema_name | instance inst_name | function func_name | resource res_name subject ::= user full_username | role role_name